ayman510/WASH/OutputFiles/Readme.md

 6. WASH_5yr_Results.xlsx : Excel file for the WASH model results for 5 years.

+7. HyrumReservoir_Results.xlsx: Excel file to plot the results of Hyrum Reservoir.

-7. VegetationPlots : Folder with R files and results to produce figures 6 and 10 in the manuscript.
+8. VegetationPlots : Folder with R files and results to produce figures 6 and 10 in the manuscript.

 ## To reproduce specific figures in the manuscript